-The Virginia Initiative for Employment not Welfare (VIEW) offers parents the assistance and resources needed to find and keep a job.
+The Virginia Initiative for Employment and Work (VIEW) offers parents the assistance and resources needed to find and keep a job.
 An important aspect of the program is the strong support participants receive from their VIEW case manager, who focuses on each family's individual situation and works with them to support their goals of employment and independence.
 VIEW focuses on the participants' strengths and provides services to help them overcome job-related challenges, as well as personal, medical and family challenges that affect employment.

 Please use one of the links below the play in VLC, Quicktime, or other media player: